 Moves towards full independence

 In 1948 New Zealanders became New Zealand citizens – before that they had been British citizens.
 New Zealand gained full legal independence when Parliament passed the Constitution Act 1986.
 In 2003 a new Supreme Court was created, replacing Britain’s Privy Council as New Zealand’s final court of appeal.

-In the early 2000s Queen Elizabeth II was still the official head of state, leading some people to argue that New Zealand should gain full independence by becoming a republic.
+In the 2020s the British monarch was still the official head of state, leading some people to argue that New Zealand should gain full independence by becoming a republic.